 The Brecon Beacons is a Welsh beauty.
 The beautiful rolling hills of open moorland contrast perfectly with the steep sharps peaks of Snowdonia National Park and the coastline of Pembrokeshire National Park, providing a totally unique experience.
-The vast extent of canal pathways and footpaths make this park perfect for cycling, walking and horse riding and the stunning waterfalls offering some breath-taking views (see our most romantic waterfalls to visit in the Brecon Beacons National Park.)
+The vast extent of canal pathways and footpaths make this park perfect for cycling, walking and visiting the stunning waterfalls offering some breath-taking views.

 The Monmouthshire and Brecon Canal is a fantastic place for a flat, easy stroll.
 You can take a lengthy or short walk to suit your fancy on this 35 mile long canal path.
 Why not try camping in the Brecon Beacons and walk the entire thing in three days or just pick a short section to walk in a day?